chunmusic/How-you-like-that/instructions.md

-# Streamlit : HOW YOU LIKE THAT!!!!
+# HOW YOU LIKE THAT!!!!

 This project uses Yolo V4 framework for training thousands of Blackpink images and tries to anticipate people in the photo whom they are similar with.